FIRHQ/flow.ci/docs/en/create_a_gitlab_project.md

 If you are using a privately hosted version of GitLab, please enter your URL to access the private deployment.

+*hint: GitLab needs to config external URL for internet access in privately hosted GitLab.
+For detail configuration please refer <a href='https://docs.gitlab.com/omnibus/settings/configuration.html#configuring-the-external-url-for-gitlab'>Configuring the external URL for GitLab</a>*

 <b>Private Token：</b>

 If you are using the online hosted version, you can access your private token by clicking on the following url https://gitlab.com/profile/account.